-Given the mission statement for BCM, I recommend covering your clinical, research and community experience in their secondary application essay.
+Given the principles for BCM, I recommend covering your clinical, research and community experience in their secondary application essays.
 They place special emphasis on recruiting students from diverse backgrounds and from ethnicities that are underrepresented in medicine.
-Highlight your personal connections, volunteer work and leadership roles in medically underserved communities.
+Highlight your personal connections, volunteer work, and leadership roles in medically underserved communities.

 Indicate any special experiences, unusual factors or other information you feel would be helpful in evaluating you, including, but not limited to, education, employment, extracurricular activities, prevailing over adversity.
 You may expand upon but not repeat AMCAS application information.
-(2000 character limit.
-Limit includes spaces.)
+(2000 character limit.)

 Using a timeline you have created of your life that includes all significant events and/or an updated copy of your resume or CV, check off the items you have already covered in your primary application.
 Creating a list from the remaining items that you have not covered, which are related to clinical, research, work, or leadership in community service?
 Are there any items that relate to how you have overcome adversity?
 Strategically selecting the activities or events that will reveal more about you as a person, create an outline using this short list.
 Free-write to cover as much detail as you can from your outline.
 After taking a break, edit the material to ensure you have a clear introductory sentence, solid body with explanations and a concise conclusion that sums up your experiences.

 Baylor College of Medicine Essay #2 (Required for applicants who graduated from college prior to applying to medical school)

 What did you do during your gap year?
 (2,000 character limit)